espressif/esp-idf/docs/en/api-reference/network/esp_now.rst

 Security
 --------

 ESP-NOW uses the CCMP method, which is described in IEEE Std.
 802.11-2012, to protect the vendor-specific action frame.
-The Wi-Fi device maintains a Primary Master Key (PMK) and several Local Master Keys (LMK).
-The lengths of both PMK and LMk are 16 bytes.
+The Wi-Fi device maintains a Primary Master Key (PMK) and several Local Master Keys (LMKs, each paired device has one LMK).
+The lengths of both PMK and LMK are 16 bytes.

     * PMK is used to encrypt LMK with the AES-128 algorithm.
 Call :cpp:func:`esp_now_set_pmk()` to set PMK.
 If PMK is not set, a default PMK will be used.
     * LMK of the paired device is used to encrypt the vendor-specific action frame with the CCMP method.
-The maximum number of different LMKs is six.
 If the LMK of the paired device is not set, the vendor-specific action frame will not be encrypted.

 Encrypting multicast vendor-specific action frame is not supported.